 While the issues identified above can create significant challenges to emerging technology firms, there are many approaches government can use to overcome these challenges and enable AI innovation from small businesses.
 Most can be grouped into three roles that the government can pursue:

-The accompanying figure categorizes all these approaches by their respective government roles and how they can help address the challenges facing AI entrepreneurs:
+The accompanying figure categorises all these approaches by their respective government roles and how they can help address the challenges facing AI entrepreneurs:

-Pilot programs provide an opportunity for smaller firms to navigate government contracting and for government agencies to identify how they can streamline their processes for AI entrepreneurs.
-A US$600 million pilot from the Department of Defense (DoD) to test and experiment with 5G technology at five military installations provides one model of how to create a sizable opportunity for smaller firms focused on cutting-edge and sensitive technologies.23 The long-term impact of these programs, however, is contingent on a transition to programs of record or contract vehicles with sustained and predictable funding.24
+Pilot programmes provide an opportunity for smaller firms to navigate government contracting and for government agencies to identify how they can streamline their processes for AI entrepreneurs.
+A US$600 million pilot from the Department of Defense (DoD) to test and experiment with 5G technology at five military installations provides one model of how to create a sizable opportunity for smaller firms focussed on cutting-edge and sensitive technologies.23 The long-term impact of these programmes, however, is contingent on a transition to programmes of record or contract vehicles with sustained and predictable funding.24

 Government venture capital